-Create a High Current Buck Voltage Controller
+Create a High Current Buck Converter Circuit Controller for Voltage

 In this series of articles, we’re looking at the design and implementation of the main types of power regulators and converters you might use in an electronics project.
 I gave a recently graduated engineer who I mentor a series of requirements to demonstrate each of these types and have recorded the results here so you can work through the same exercises and hopefully come up with the same results.